Are you looking to grow your money and generate compound interest?

 Take a look at the price of Bitcoin over the past few years.
 It's difficult to argue against the returns of cryptocurrency.

-To invest in cryptocurrency, you'll need to open an account with a reputable exchange like Coinbase.
+To invest in cryptocurrency, you'll need to open an account with a reputable exchange like Gemini.

 It's vital to use a trusted exchange.
 There have been cases where some exchanges have shut down unexpectedly from hacks and other random mysterious events, leaving investors without access to their funds.